 2. £3,000 annual IHT exemption

 If it isn’t used in one tax year, it can be carried forward for one tax year only.
-If a married couple haven’t used their annual allowance in the previous tax year, then this would mean they could make a joint gift of £12,000 in the current tax year.
+If a married couple haven’t used their annual allowance in the previous tax year, then this would mean they could make a joint gift of up to £12,000 in the current tax year.

 3. Normal expenditure out of income exemption